JohnnyPeng18/APIBench/experiment_results/README.md

 # Baseline Results

-This repository contains the evaluation results and outputs from the baselines in paper: *[Revisiting, Benchmarking and Exploring APIRecommendation: How Far Are We?](https://www.yunpeng.site/files/apirec.pdf)*
+This repository contains the evaluation results and outputs from the baselines in paper: *[Revisiting, Benchmarking and Exploring API Recommendation: How Far Are We?](https://www.yunpeng.site/files/apirec.pdf)*

 To facilitate further research on API recommendation and reduce the burden of re-implementing different baselines, we release all the evaluation results and outputs of 11 baselines along with 4 IDEs discussed in the paper.

-## DownLoad the results
+## DownLoad Experiment Results

 You can download the results at [Google Drive](https://drive.google.com/drive/folders/1PizGwleBrOqUIXxH90kSuD9irNEfc2aM?usp=sharing).